 Many of the aforementioned systems I mentioned in Chapter 2 (Background) utilize direct sensing, that is, a sensor that physically couples to an object or infrastructure of interest.
 For example, most window sensors need to be physically attached to a window.
 This approach is popular as it generally yields excellent signal quality.
 However, powering such sensors can be problematic, as most objects do not have power outlets.
-Instead, such systems rely on batteries, which must be periodically recharged [45, 84, 289].
-Other systems avoid this by requiring access to a power outlet [91, 92], though this limits possible sensor locations or requires cords be run across the environment-neither of which is desirable.
+Instead, such systems rely on batteries, which must be periodically recharged [45, 85, 290].
+Other systems avoid this by requiring access to a power outlet [92, 93], though this limits possible sensor locations or requires cords be run across the environment-neither of which is desirable.

 Fortunately, it is also possible to sense state and events indirectly, without having to physically couple to objects.
-For example, work by Kim and colleagues [Error!
-R eference source not found.] explored sensing of appliance usage with a sensor installed nearby.
+For example, work by Kim and colleagues [127] explored sensing of appliance usage with a sensor installed nearby.
 When an appliance is in different modes of operation (e.g., refrigerator compressor running, interior lights on/off), it emits characteristic electromagnetic noise that can be captured and recognized.
-Similarly, Ward and colleagues [282] were able to recognize tool use in a workshop through acoustic sensing.
+Similarly, Ward and colleagues [283] were able to recognize tool use in a workshop through acoustic sensing.
 Indeed, many sensors are designed for indirect sensing, including non-contact thermometers, rangefinders, and motion sensors.